agustin-villar/f1-championships/README.md

 # F1 Championships

 Web application that allows users to check the winning drivers and the races they won in a specific season of the Formula 1 championship.
-It's currently limited to seasons between 2005 and 2015;
+It's currently limited to the seasons that took place between 2005 and 2015;

 > This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).